dzekelid/advertising/_listings/google-doubleclick/accounts-get.md

       kind:
         description: This is a default description.
         type: parameters
-  Price:
+  CustomChannel:
     properties:
-      amountMicros:
+      code:
         description: This is a default description.
         type: parameters
-      currencyCode:
+      id:
         description: This is a default description.
         type: parameters
-      expectedCpmMicros:
+      kind:
         description: This is a default description.
         type: parameters
-      pricingType:
+      name:
         description: This is a default description.
         type: parameters
-  PricePerBuyer:
-    properties:
-      auctionTier:
+      targetingInfo:
         description: This is a default description.
         type: parameters
-  PrivateData:
+  CustomChannels:
     properties:
-      referenceId:
+      etag:
         description: This is a default description.
         type: parameters
-      referencePayload:
+      items:
         description: This is a default description.
         type: parameters
-  Product:
-    properties:
-      creationTimeMs:
+      kind:
         description: This is a default description.
         type: parameters
-      creatorContacts:
+      nextPageToken:
         description: This is a default description.
         type: parameters
-      flightEndTimeMs:
+  Metadata:
+    properties:
+      items:
         description: This is a default description.
         type: parameters
-      flightStartTimeMs:
-        description: This is a default description.
-        type: parameters
-      hasCreatorSignedOff:
-        description: This is a default description.
-        type: parameters
-      inventorySource:
-        description: This is a default description.
-        type: parameters
       kind:
         description: This is a default description.
         type: parameters
-      labels:
-        description: This is a default description.
-        type: parameters
-      lastUpdateTimeMs:
-        description: This is a default description.
-        type: parameters
-      legacyOfferId:
-        description: This is a default description.
-        type: parameters
-  Proposal:
+  PreferredDeal:
     properties:
-      buyerContacts:
+      advertiserName:
         description: This is a default description.
         type: parameters
-      dbmAdvertiserIds:
+      buyerNetworkName:
         description: This is a default description.
         type: parameters
-      hasBuyerSignedOff:
+      currencyCode:
         description: This is a default description.
         type: parameters
-      hasSellerSignedOff:
+      endTime:
         description: This is a default description.
         type: parameters
-      inventorySource:
+      fixedCpm:
         description: This is a default description.
         type: parameters
-      isRenegotiating:
+      id:
         description: This is a default description.
         type: parameters
-      isSetupComplete:
-        description: This is a default description.
-        type: parameters
       kind:
         description: This is a default description.
         type: parameters
-      labels:
+      startTime:
         description: This is a default description.
         type: parameters
-      lastUpdaterOrCommentorRole:
-        description: This is a default description.
-        type: parameters
-  PublisherProfileApiProto:
+  PreferredDeals:
     properties:
-      accountId:
+      items:
         description: This is a default description.
         type: parameters
-      audience:
+      kind:
         description: This is a default description.
         type: parameters
-      buyerPitchStatement:
+  Report:
+    properties:
+      averages:
         description: This is a default description.
         type: parameters
-      directContact:
+      headers:
         description: This is a default description.
         type: parameters
-      exchange:
-        description: This is a default description.
-        type: parameters
-      googlePlusLink:
-        description: This is a default description.
-        type: parameters
-      isParent:
-        description: This is a default description.
-        type: parameters
-      isPublished:
-        description: This is a default description.
-        type: parameters
       kind:
         description: This is a default description.
         type: parameters
-      logoUrl:
+      rows:
         description: This is a default description.
         type: parameters
-  PublisherProvidedForecast:
-    properties:
-      dimensions:
+      totalMatchedRows:
         description: This is a default description.
         type: parameters
-      weeklyImpressions:
+      totals:
         description: This is a default description.
         type: parameters
-      weeklyUniques:
+      warnings:
         description: This is a default description.
         type: parameters
-  Seller:
+  ReportingMetadataEntry:
     properties:
-      accountId:
+      compatibleDimensions:
         description: This is a default description.
         type: parameters
-      subAccountId:
+      compatibleMetrics:
         description: This is a default description.
         type: parameters
-  SharedTargeting:
-    properties:
-      exclusions:
+      id:
         description: This is a default description.
         type: parameters
-      inclusions:
+      kind:
         description: This is a default description.
         type: parameters
-      key:
+      requiredDimensions:
         description: This is a default description.
         type: parameters
-  TargetingValue:
-    properties:
-      longValue:
+      requiredMetrics:
         description: This is a default description.
         type: parameters
-      stringValue:
+      supportedProducts:
         description: This is a default description.
         type: parameters
-  TargetingValueCreativeSize:
+  SavedReport:
     properties:
-      companionSizes:
+      id:
         description: This is a default description.
         type: parameters
-      creativeSizeType:
+      kind:
         description: This is a default description.
         type: parameters
-      skippableAdType:
+      name:
         description: This is a default description.
         type: parameters
-  TargetingValueDayPartTargeting:
+  SavedReports:
     properties:
-      dayParts:
+      etag:
         description: This is a default description.
         type: parameters
-      timeZoneType:
+      items:
         description: This is a default description.
         type: parameters
-  TargetingValueDayPartTargetingDayPart:
-    properties:
-      dayOfWeek:
+      kind:
         description: This is a default description.
         type: parameters
-      endHour:
+      nextPageToken:
         description: This is a default description.
         type: parameters
-      endMinute:
+  UrlChannel:
+    properties:
+      id:
         description: This is a default description.
         type: parameters
-      startHour:
+      kind:
         description: This is a default description.
         type: parameters
-      startMinute:
+      urlPattern:
         description: This is a default description.
         type: parameters
-  TargetingValueSize:
+  UrlChannels:
     properties:
-      height:
+      etag:
         description: This is a default description.
         type: parameters
-      width:
+      items:
         description: This is a default description.
         type: parameters
-  UpdatePrivateAuctionProposalRequest:
-    properties:
-      externalDealId:
+      kind:
         description: This is a default description.
         type: parameters
-      proposalRevisionNumber:
-        description: This is a default description.
-        type: parameters
-      updateAction:
+      nextPageToken:
         description: This is a default description.
         type: parameters
 x-streamrank: